MichaelCurrin/jekyll-blog-demo/README.md

     <b>HTML</b> is valid here too.
     ```
-- **\_config.yml**
+- **\_config.yml** - Tell Github Pages to use a certain theme.
     ```
     theme: minima
     ```

+We use the the `home` layout above, though this could be `page` or `default` depending on the look we want and what the theme supports.
+Not all themes will have `home` as a layout.

-That uses a theme supported by Github Pages and a layout which comes with the theme - you do not need a layouts folder but you can choose to override or create layout files.
+The `minima` theme we use is supported by Github Pages and it comes with a `home` layout.
+You do not need a layouts folder, but you can choose to override or create layout files.

 ### This project's origin